 The Complaints Handler will:

-1. Confirm the client’s preferred method of communication and help them understand the process.
-Although it does assist if the complaint is put in writing, clients can communicate with the Complaints Handler in any way they wish.
+1. Confirm the complainant’s preferred method of communication and help them understand the process.
+Although it does assist if the complaint is put in writing, complainants can communicate with the Complaints Handler in any way they wish.

 2. Acknowledge receipt of any Formal Complaint within 5 working days.

 3. Normally provide a substantive response within 15 working days.
-If more time is required then the client will be informed of the reasons for this.
+If more time is required then the complainant will be informed of the reasons for this, with 8 weeks normally being the maximum length of time for any final response to be provided.

 In order to provide the substantive response, the Complaints Handler will:

-7. Inform the client at the conclusion of the investigation of their right to take the matter to the Legal Ombudsman should they wish to do so and provide their contact details.
+d.
+Inform the complainant at the conclusion of the investigation of their right to take the matter to the Legal Ombudsman should they wish to do so and provide their contact details.

 The Complaints Handler will keep a central record of complaints which will contain details of the: